sumeetkumar090/weaather-api/README.md

 4. Exception Handling:
 - If the city, country name is missing `HTTP 404` Status code will print on the postman response.
-- Any call to the URL not registered in the RAML specs, will print `400, 404,405 406, 415, 500` status code in the postman call.
+- Any call to the URL registered in the RAML specs, will print `400, 404,405 406, 415, 500` status code in the postman call.

-### DESIGN DESIGN
+### DESIGN DECISIONS
 - All the `flows`, `sub-flows`, should confirm to the Mule design principles.
 - `Utility` component is created so that it can be reused again in other places.
 - The `.properties` is setup such that we can access the properties directly from the properties file.